-Expenses Method of Allocation
+Time and effort

-Salaries Time and effort
+Time and choit

-Employee benefits Time and effort
+Time and effort

-Purchased services Direct cost
+Direct cost

-Supplies Direct cost
+Direct cost

-Capital outlay Direct cost
+Direct cost

-Debt service Direct cost
+Direct cost

 3. Cash & Cash Equivalents

 The School maintains cash and cash equivalents at one financial institution.
 At June 30, 2021, the cash held with Country Club Bank was in excess of FDIC insurance limits by \$983,302.
 This is considered a concentration of credit risk.